dadario10/Data_Modeling_Project/README.md

 The data was downloaded from the above links as .csv files.
 These .csv files were imported into a MySQL Database.
 ![](images/MySQL_ERD.PNG)
 </br>
-The data for each stock was then extracted and converted into a panda dataframe.
+The data for each stock was then extracted and converted into a Panda DataFrame.
 </br>
 </br>
 ![](images/Amazon_df.png)
 </br>
-Fig 1 - Amazon Dataframe
+Fig 1 - Amazon DataFrame
 </br>
 </br>
 ![](images/Netflix_df.png)
 </br>
-Fig 2 - Netflix Dataframe
+Fig 2 - Netflix DataFrame
 </br>
 </br>
 ![](images/Nikola_df.png)
 </br>
-Fig 3 - Nikola Dataframe
+Fig 3 - Nikola DataFrame
 </br>
 </br>